Understanding Python Queues: FIFO, LIFO, Priority Queues, and Multithreading Usage Explained

 Available Classes

-The Python queue module provides three main classes.
-Below are their features and usage:
+The Python queue module provides three primary queue classes.
+Each serves a different purpose:

 1. Queue (FIFO Queue)